malekoa/llm-ta/README.md

 2. Create a project and enable the **Gmail API**.
 3. Create OAuth 2.0 credentials for a desktop app.
 4. Note your `client_id` and `client_secret`.

+#### ⚠️ You may be asked to configure a consent screen:

+If this is your first OAuth client, Google will ask you to configure the consent screen:

+1. Choose External.
+2. Set an app name (e.g., AutoTA Bot).
+3. Enter your email.
+4. Save (you can skip scopes for now).

 ### 2. Create `.env`